-- 4. (a) A candidate shall normally be enrolled for at least four trimesters and shall complete the requirements of the degree within six years of first enrolling in it, except that: - (i) a candidate admitted directly to Part 2 under section 3(a)(iv) shall be enrolled for at least two trimesters and shall complete the requirements within two years of first enrolment; - (ii) other candidates admitted directly to Part 2 shall be enrolled for at least two trimesters and shall complete the requirements within three years of first enrolment; and - (iii) a candidate exempted from 60 points of Part 1 under section 3(b) shall complete the requirements within four years of first enrolment. - (b) In special cases the Associate Dean may extend the maximum periods in (a).

-Note: The minimum and maximum enrolment periods for Master's degrees are under review at the time of printing.
-Please check the University website for current regulations.

-- 5. (a) (i) A candidate who passes two courses for the degree and does not proceed further shall be awarded a Graduate Certificate in Arts (Applied) endorsed in Nursing, Midwifery, Recreation and Leisure Studies or Social Science Research. - (ii) At the discretion of the relevant Programme Director, a candidate who holds a Graduate Certificate in Arts (Applied) endorsed in Nursing, Midwifery, Recreation and Leisure Studies or Social Science Research may subsequently credit those courses to the GDipArts(Applied) or MA(Applied), provided the candidate abandons the certificate upon being awarded the GDipArts(Applied) or MA(Applied). - (b) (i) A candidate who passes four courses of the degree and decides not to proceed further shall be awarded a Graduate Diploma in Arts (Applied) endorsed in Nursing, Midwifery, Recreation and Leisure Studies, or Social Science Research. - (ii) At the discretion of the relevant programme director, a candidate who holds a Graduate Diploma in Arts (Applied) endorsed in Nursing, Midwifery, Recreation and Leisure Studies or Social Science Research may subsequently credit those courses to the MA(Applied), provided the candidate abandons the diploma upon being awarded the MA(Applied).
+- 4. (a) A candidate shall normally be enrolled for at least five trimesters full-time (extended pro rata up to 10 trimesters for students who are not full-time) and shall complete the requirements of the degree within two years and six months of first enrolling in it (extended pro rata up to five years for students who are not full-time), except that: - (i) candidates admitted directly to Part 2 shall be enrolled for at least two trimesters full-time (extended pro rata up to four trimesters for students who are not full-time) and shall complete the requirements within 18 months of first enrolment (extended pro rata up to three years for students who are not full-time); and - (ii) a full-time candidate exempted from 60 points of Part 1 under section 3(b) shall complete the requirements within two years of first enrolment (extended pro rata up to four years for students who are not full-time). - (b) In special cases the Associate Dean may extend the maximum periods in (a). - (c) The minimum and maximum periods of enrolment for a 90 point thesis in Part 2 are specified in section 18 of the Personal Courses of Study Statute. - 5. (a) (i) A candidate who passes two courses for the degree and does not proceed further shall be awarded a Graduate Certificate in Arts (Applied) endorsed in Nursing, Midwifery, or Social Science Research. - (ii) At the discretion of the relevant Programme Director, a candidate who holds a Graduate Certificate in Arts (Applied) endorsed in Nursing, Midwifery, or Social Science Research may subsequently credit those courses to the GDipArts(Applied) or MA(Applied), provided the candidate abandons the certificate upon being awarded the GDipArts(Applied) or MA(Applied). - (b) (i) A candidate who passes four courses of the degree and decides not to proceed further shall be awarded a Graduate Diploma in Arts (Applied) endorsed in Nursing, Midwifery, or Social Science Research. - (ii) At the discretion of the relevant programme director, a candidate who holds a Graduate Diploma in Arts (Applied) endorsed in Nursing, Midwifery, or Social Science Research may subsequently credit those courses to the MA(Applied), provided the candidate abandons the diploma upon being awarded the MA(Applied).